ColonCheck

 About the FIT

 Taking the fecal immunochemical test (FIT) every two years will help find colorectal cancer early, when treatment is most effective.
-The FIT can find blood in the stool.
-The FIT kit has no diet or medication restrictions.
+The FIT can find microscopic blood in the stool that is not visible to the naked eye.

 ColonCheck will mail letters and home-based test kits to eligible participants, based on information provided by eHealth Saskatchewan.

-The Roy Romanow Provincial Laboratory will analyze your test and forward the results to the screening program.
-The screening program will send the results to you and your health-care provider or medical clinic.
+The Roy Romanow Provincial Laboratory in Regina will analyze your test and forward the results to ColonCheck.

 You can still participate in the ColonCheck screening program if you do not have a health-care provider.